data-integrations/change-data-capture/docs/CDCBigTable-sparksink.md

-# CDC Google Bigtable Sink
+# CDC Google Cloud Bigtable Sink

 Description
 -----------
-CDAP Realtime Plugin for Change Data Capture (CDC) in Google Bigtable.
+This plugin takes input from a CDC source and writes the changes to Cloud Bigtable.

 All CDC sink plugins are normally used in conjunction with CDC source plugins.
 CDC sink expects messages in CDC format as an input.